ziyyy101/FizzBuzz/README.md

 > public method's body just calls a private helper to do the work for it.

 1. Add this overloaded version of your multiples method which was described above.
-That is, write a method called `multiples` that takes no arguments and just calls your `multiples` from Task 1 to solve the original multiples problem for n=1000, a=3 and b=5.
+That is, write a method called `multiples` that takes no arguments and just calls your `multiples` from before to solve the original multiples problem for n=1000, a=3 and b=5.

 Thinking back to Python, this would allow us to accomplish the same thing that Python's syntax for default